hardlyFamous.com

 Sean Connery

-Sean Connery's first job was delivering milk for St. Cuthbert's Co-operative Society.
-Then after serving in the royal army, he had several jobs including truck driver, weight lifter, lifeguard, and artist's model for the Edinburgh College of Art.
+Sean Connery's first job was delivering milk for St. Cuthbert's Co-operative Society in Scotland.
+Then after serving three years in the Royal Navy, he held several odd jobs (still as a teenager) including truck driver, brick layer, lifeguard, cofin polisher, and artist's model for the Edinburgh College of Art.
+In his twenties, he pursued a career in bodybuilding, and placed 3rd in the 1953 Mr. Universe competition.

 Coolio